dzufferey/dzufferey.github.io/concurrency_theory_2019/exercises/bonus_exercises_2.md

 ## Weak Memory Control Automaton from Code

-When discussed weak memory models, we saw programs as NFA with the following operations on the transitions:
+When we discussed weak memory models, we saw programs as NFAs with the following operations on the transitions:
 * $nop$ (no operation)
 * $read(\mathbb{A}, \mathbb{D})$
 * $write(\mathbb{A}, \mathbb{D})$